Office of Translation to Practice

 Mayo Clinic's pool of skilled researchers and clinician-scientists regularly invent novel treatments and tools — but they often need assistance to realize the full potential of their work.

 Possible academic and commercial strategic collaborators are often unaware of Mayo Clinic's technology and resource scope.
 They don't always connect with the appropriate investigators or clinicians when they need expert guidance for their products or when seeking to license or co-develop products.

 The Office of Translation to Practice facilitates partnerships to help researchers bring their ideas to fruition and help collaborators best meet their development needs.
 Then, when research products emerge as good candidates for commercialization, the Office of Translation to Practice collaborates with Mayo Clinic Ventures to create development and commercialization plans.

-The Office of Translation to Practice's project management process
+The Office of Translation to Practice's technology development process

 To schedule a consultation with the CCaTS Office of Translation to Practice or for more information about available services and resources, contact: